 So in that light, Mr. De Meo, I was just going to move that we defer it.
-But I would just like to get a list, okay, here's what we want to see guys, and defer it until next month and get that list and then move on.
+But I would just like to get a list, okay, here's what we want to last time but they could be this time because of how broadly it's been written this time.